 - pensions, annuities and social security benefits

-This test is most widely known among U.S. expats.
-It requires you to be in a foreign country for 330 days in any 12-month period.
-These months are counted from any moment of your choice but must be consecutive.
-Also, the days are required to be full 24-hour days, but not necessarily consecutive.
+The test is based soley on how much time you spend in foreign country or countries.
+Most of US expats claim the exact calendar year (i.e. US tax year).
+The days are required to be full 24-hour days, but they don’t need to be necessarily consecutive.
 This means that you can visit your relatives both on Easter and Christmas!
-It will not affect your tax exemption if you don’t exceed the allowed number of days.
+It will not affect your FEIE, if you don’t exceed the allowed number of days.

 - Being in the U.S. for less than 24 hours while in transit between two foreign countries

 - Being in international waters while in transit between two countries

 You lose days if you spend more than 24 hours in transit while not being in a foreign country.
 For example, if you travel by boat in international waters for 25 hours.
 Be careful when transiting through the US – try to keep that under 24 hours, so you don’t lose a day!

 The Physical Presence Test is a perfect tool for digital nomads who are moving from country to country or who can’t prove permanent residency in any foreign country.
 It requires expats to limit and track their time spent in the US and to ensure they spend at most 330 full 24-hour days outside the US.

 The translation of “bona fide” is “in good faith” meaning that you live and work in a foreign country, not just pretend so for tax purposes.

 “(A) Residence in a foreign country which constitutes a permanent home; and (B) an intention to reside permanently in such foreign country

 You’re not limited to spending 35 days in the US.
 You meet the bona fide residence test if you are a resident of a foreign country for an uninterrupted period that includes a full tax year.
 You may leave your foreign residence for brief or temporary trips to the United States or another foreign country as long as you clearly intend to return to your foreign country of residence.